Zakarya525/github-finder/README.md

-Github Finder
-Find any github user with this React App.
+Github Finder, find any github user with this React App.
 App uses the Context API along with the useContext and useReducer hooks for state management.